mongodb-industry-solutions/inventory-management/README.md

 > **Note**
 > You will need the App ID to set up your environment variables later (`REALM_APP_ID`).

+4. Give access to the 2 collections that we want to monitor in real-time: *products*, for low-stock alerts, and *sales*, for real-time analytics.
-4. In the sidebar menu under "Data access", navigate to "Rules".
-Locate your database and under the *products* and *sales* collections click "readAll" and then click "add preset role".
+   - In the sidebar menu under "Data access", navigate to "Rules".
+Locate your database, under the *products* collection click "readAll", and then click "add preset role".
 Please, remember to click "review draft and deploy".
+   - After the access rule for the first collection has been deployed, repeat the same process for the *sales* collection.

-5. Proceed to the "Authentication" section.
+6. Proceed to the "Authentication" section.
 Enable the option to "Allow users to log in anonymously".
 This will provide a simple way for users to interact with your app without requiring explicit authentication.
 Again, remember to click "review draft and deploy".

 For a more comprehensive guide on this process, you can refer to the tutorial [Real-Time Data in a React JavaScript Front-End with Change Streams](https://www.mongodb.com/developer/products/mongodb/real-time-data-javascript/).